 And I ask the voice, “What do you mean, my dear one?“

 There is a toddler to take care of, there is a full-time job to attend to, a new house to be lived in, a body to be kept healthy, a marriage to be cultivated and a soul to be nourished.
-The 24 hours I have doesn’t seem to be enough for all-the-things.
+Not to mention a side-business to be built… The 24 hours I have doesn’t seem to be enough for all-the-things.

 Moving past resentment to accepting the unacceptable

 Many mornings as I walked to the bus stop it was with me.
 Resentment.
 Resentment towards the fact that life was the way it was, busy and full, however full it was of things that all individually brought me joy.
 Yet I felt resentful because every minute of life was scheduled, and I didn’t have enough time for any of it.

 I don’t particularly enjoy the feeling of resentment, because it doesn’t lead anywhere.
 It is about resisting what is, which is madness in it self.
 But how could I accept the present moment when it sucked?
 How could I accept the life that I wanted to change?